ionic-team/ionic-framework/BREAKING.md

 - `ion-datetime` now displays the calendar inline by default, allowing for more flexibility in presentation.
 As a result, the `placeholder` property has been removed.
 Additionally, the `text` and `placeholder` Shadow Parts have been removed.

+- The `open` method has been removed.
+To present the datetime in an overlay, you can pass it into an `ion-modal` or `ion-popover` component and call the `present` method on the overlay instance.
+Alternatively, you can use the `trigger` property on `ion-modal` or `ion-popover` to present the overlay on a button click.

 #### Header

 When using a collapsible large title, the last toolbar in the header with `collapse="condense"` no longer has a border.
 This does not affect the toolbar when the large title is collapsed.